Segment A - Wallula to McNary

-In order to continue to provide reliable, safe and cost-effective electricity to customers, and support new renewable energy development, Pacific Power is working toward completion of private right of way negotiations and then will begin construction of a new transmission line between its Wallula substation in Washington and McNary substation near Umatilla, Oregon.
-The transmission line was originally planned to also connect Wallula with an existing substation in Walla Walla.
+In order to continue to provide reliable, safe and cost-effective electricity to customers, provide needed customer transmission service, and support new renewable energy development, we are working toward completion of private right-of-way negotiations and federal permitting prior to beginning construction of a new transmission line between our Wallula Substation in Washington and Bonneville Power Administration’s McNary Substation near Umatilla, Oregon.
+The transmission line was originally planned to also connect Wallula with an existing substation in Walla Walla Washington.
 That section, however, is not scheduled to proceed at this time.
-The 30-mile, 230-kilovolt line between Wallula and McNary will be constructed on a 125-foot-wide right of way.
-Pacific Power will work to minimize impacts to the community and local environment during project development, construction and maintenance.
+The 30-mile, 230-kilovolt line between Wallula and McNary will be constructed on a 125-foot-wide right of way; a map is available on the fact sheet, linked below.
+We are working to minimize impacts to the community and local environment during project development, construction and maintenance.

 Additional Information About the Project

 Since 2008, our company has worked with landowners, community members, agencies, tribes and local governments, and conducted engineering, environmental and cultural studies to select a preferred route for the line.
 This route was submitted to permitting agencies in late 2008, with county conditional use permits issued in early 2009 and a State of Oregon Certificate of Public Convenience and Necessity issued in late 2011.
 The company continues to work with federal agencies to complete those permitting activities and obtain federal rights of way.